 Trek to Gorak Shep.
 We will start early this morning.
 About three hours beyond Lobuche we reach Gorak Shep (5,180m/17,126ft), the site of the 1953 Everest Expedition’s base camp.
 We will be sleeping here tonight on return from Everest Base Camp.
 We will fill up with more water and continue the famous trail to Everest Base Camp.
 We will need to be careful as there is a chance of some small rock fall on our left as we move onto the Khumbu Glacier.
 This is it you will walk the final section into Everest Base Camp, walk around base camp, go to the edge of the Khumbu Ice fall.
 If you are trekking in from the end of March to May you will meet some of the climbing teams preparing to summit the world’s highest mountain and experience this magical place, before return back to Gorak Shep which may take 2 hours.
 This is a 8/9 hour hiking day.

-Today we will make the ascent of Kala Pattar at (5,545m/18,188ft) (this can also be done on the day before) It is highly recommended to make an early morning ascent of Kala Pattar for hopefully a stunning sunrise view over Everest.
+Today we will make the ascent of Kala Pattar at (5,545m/ 18,188ft) (this can also be done on the day before) It is highly recommended to make an early morning ascent of Kala Phattar for hopefully a stunning sunrise view over Everest.
 The climb takes 3 hours and can be hard work towards the top, but the effort is rewarded by the classic view of Everest and the Khumbu Icefall, as well as Lhotse, Nuptse, and Pumori immediately above.
 This view of Everest will leave you inspired, maybe change your life in simple, small and in ways you never imagined.
 From the morning summit we will return to Gorak shep, pack your bags and move down the trail back to Pheriche (4,200m/13,780ft)

 Trek to Tengbouche.
 We will retrace our steps down past Pangbouche and return down the Khumbu Valley, stopping for plenty of breaks and pictures on route to Tengbouche.
 We will cross the river and start the slow ascent back up to Tengbouche where we will spend the night.
 There is an opportunity to revisit the Monastery or hang out in the bakery.